Social selling: In an enterprise

 Enterprises are becoming increasingly involved in implementing social selling at the enterprise level.
 According to IBM, the company that integrates social media into their business model, is one that embraces and cultivates a spirit of collaboration and community throughout its organization—both internally and externally.
 IBM piloted a social selling program in 2012 that is widely regarded as one of the most successful, early examples of effective social selling at the enterprise level.
 According to the Social Selling Maturity Model, a prevalent theory on social selling, there are a variety of ways enterprises engage social.
 These stages include allowing employees to use social media at will, enacting general policies, training employees on effective use, and deploying software designed to improve the social selling process.

 Enabling social selling within enterprise is a journey and very few enterprises have succeeded.
 The success of the social- centered selling depends on adoption of program for which an organization needs to follow a structured approach.
-Enterprise social selling framework defines the 3 phases of social selling program which if followed properly can assure the maximum out of the social selling program.
-The following defines the 3 phases of the Enterprise social selling framework.
+Enterprise social selling framework defines the different phases of social selling program which if followed properly can assure the maximum out of the social selling program.
+Created in 2015 by Gaurav Kakkar, the Enterprise social selling framework consists of three different phases.

 PreLaunch Phase: The prelaunch phase includes all the planning activities related to launch the program which includes defining the Key performance indicators (KPIs) of the program, understanding and bench marking the digital presence of audience, creating the buzz around the program to excite the participants, enabling the CRM system to track the leads generated from social selling which will help measure the ROI of the program.
 It also includes communicating benefits of program to participants.